Prep and Pack

 • Pain reliever, adults and kids

-• Allergy medication, like Benadryl
+• Allergy medications, like Benadryl

 • Antacid, like Tums